ohmlang/ohmlang.github.io/doc/syntax-reference.md

 <pre><code><i>expr1</i> | <i>expr2</i></code></pre>

 Matches the expression `expr1`, and if that does not succeed, matches the expression `expr2`.
-E.g., `letter | number` will match `'a'`, `'9'`, ...
+E.g., `letter | digit` will match `'a'`, `'9'`, ...

 ### Lookahead: &

 <pre><code>& <i>expr</i></code></pre>

 Succeeds if the expression `expr` can be matched, but does not consume anything from the input stream.
-Usually used as part of a sequence, e.g. `letter &number` will match `'a9'`, but only consume 'a'. `&"a" letter+` will match any string of letters that begins with 'a'.
+Usually used as part of a sequence, e.g. `letter &digit` will match `'a9'`, but only consume 'a'. `&"a" letter+` will match any string of letters that begins with 'a'.

 ### Negative Lookahead: ~